kasraavand/Dictionary-site-in-Django-and-Mongodb/README.md

-#a site that writen in django and mongodb as database engin with following property:
+#a site that writen in django and mongodb as it's database engine with the following property:
 <p>registeration and login</p>
 <p>find the meaning of words </p>
 <p>ability to update the dictionary</p>